All-purpose lightweight individual carrying equipment: 1968–1969

+LINCLOE program

 Even after the adoption of the MLCE in 1967, developments continued under the LINCLOE program.
-The MLCE was envisioned for use strictly in tropical environments and the development of a standard load-carrying equipment system to replace all load-carrying equipment systems continued.
+The MLCE was envisioned for use strictly in tropical environments, and the development of a standard load-carrying equipment system to replace all load-carrying equipment systems continued.

 During 1968, the LINCLOE program continued to refine the lightweight load-carrying system.
 A prototype system was designed utilizing some of the existing MLCE components such as the water canteen cover, small arms ammunition cases, and field first aid dressing case.
-The individual equipment belt buckle was replaced with a plastic version of the Davis quick-release buckle and a new Vest, Combat was developed to replace the individual equipment belt suspenders.
-Teams developed both a small and large field pack utilizing the detachable field pack frame concept scrapped in 1967.
+The individual equipment belt buckle was replaced with a plastic version of the Davis quick-release buckle and a new "Vest, combat" was developed to replace the individual equipment suspenders.
+Teams developed both a small and large field pack utilizing the detachable field pack frame concept that was scrapped in 1967.

-These prototype items were presented at a Design Characteristics Review And Prototype System Review held at Natick Laboratories 26 March 1968.
+On 26 March 1968 at Natick Laboratories, these prototype items were presented at a Design Characteristics Review And Prototype System Review.
 It was recommended that an Engineering/Service Test [ET/ST] be carried out on this new load-carrying system design with the understanding that any design changes required be accomplished prior to testing and without another design review.

-In July 1969, test items presented at the 1968 Natick meeting and manufactured by the United States Army Support Center in Richmond, Virginia, under the supervision of Natick Laboratories personnel, were sent to the United States Army Infantry Board [USAIB], Fort Benning, Georgia; United States Army Tropical Test Center (USATTC), Fort Clayton, Panama Canal Zone; United States Army Arctic Test Center (USAATC), Fort Greely, Alaska; and the General Equipment Test Activity (GETA), Fort Lee, Virginia.
+In July 1969, test items previously presented at the 1968 Natick meeting were manufactured by the US Army Support Center in Richmond, Virginia, under the supervision of Natick Laboratories personnel.
+These items were sent to the United States Army Infantry Board (USAIB), Fort Benning, Georgia; US Army Tropical Test Center (USATTC), Fort Clayton, Panama Canal Zone; US Army Arctic Test Center (USAATC), Fort Greely, Alaska; and the General Equipment Test Activity (GETA), Fort Lee, Virginia.

 Some of the test items differed significantly from those presented at the 1968 meeting.

 The major changes were as follows: